I would be interested to visit the University of Zurich while on leave from my home institution. What is the usual procedure?

 Exemption from compulsory health insurance is possible under certain conditions and only on application.

-In order to apply for an exemption from the compulsory health insurance, you will need to fill out an online form and send the required documents to the Cantonal Health Direction.
+In order to apply for an exemption from the compulsory health insurance, you will need to fill out an online form and send the required documents to the Zurich Social Insurances Institution (SVA Zürich).

 How can I open a Swiss bank account?

 For most banks it's a prerequisite to appear in person at their counter with a valid passport or ID, a Swiss residence permit and employment contract.
+Some banks may require you to make an appointment beforehand.
 Please note that you therefore cannot open a bank account in Switzerland while still living abroad.

 Foreign-language applicants for a Bachelor’s degree, Master’s degree or teaching diploma program must prove that they have a sufficient command of the main language of instruction of the study program in which they wish to enroll.